verb (used with object)

 Origin of hallow1

 interjection, noun, verb (used with or without object)

-“Mrs. hallows was a woman of piety, improved by reading,” says one witness.The Essays of "George Eliot"
+“Mrs. Hallows was a woman of piety, improved by reading,” says one witness.The Essays of "George Eliot"

-After All hallows we 'll come back and hear the end of these great matters.Long Will
+After All Hallows we 'll come back and hear the end of these great matters.Long Will

-But this availeth yet,” said he, “That hallows All our love may see.Poems by the Way
+But this availeth yet,” said he, “That Hallows All our love may see.Poems by the Way

-That night at hallows Brig was the one time only Mr. Dane had word with me.The League of the Leopard
+That night at Hallows Brig was the one time only Mr. Dane had word with me.The League of the Leopard

-All hallows' Church was repaired and beautified at the cost of the parishioners in 1625.Old and New London
+All Hallows' Church was repaired and beautified at the cost of the parishioners in 1625.Old and New London

 Old English halgian "to make holy, to honor as holy, consecrate, ordain," related to halig "holy," from Proto-Germanic *hailaga- (cf. Old Saxon helagon, Middle Dutch heligen, Old Norse helga), from PIE root *kailo- "whole, uninjured, of good omen" (see health).
 Used in Christian translations to render Latin sanctificare.
 Also used since Old English as a noun meaning "holy person, saint."
 Related: Hallowed; hallowing.